johnnymetz/johnny-metz-blog/content/posts/docker-prune.md

 Docker is eating up roughly 23.5 GB of storage capacity.
 23 GB of that is reclaimable (or unused).
 Yikes!
 Let's free that up.

-[//]: # (what is a typical size?
+[//]: # 'what is a typical size?
 I heard about 5GB.
-Any idea based on your experience?)
+Any idea based on your experience?'

 ## Docker prune command